 Temporarily Accessioned- Freud’s Coat Revisited

 In 1996, through a contact made by Professor Eileen Hogan (Dean at Camberwell College of Arts), I met with Erica Davies (the then director of the Freud Museum London) who invited me to stage a solo exhibition of new work made in response to the museum.
 This was the first time I had worked with a collection and initially found it difficult to find a way to begin.
-As luck would have it, during one of the many conversations with Erica, I mentioned that I had recently made a set of prints entitled My Father’s Coat which explored the associations between a coat and the identity of it’s owner and this in turn led to her telling me that she had Sigmund Freud’s overcoat stored in a cupboard in the museum.
+During one of the many conversations with Erica, I mentioned that I had recently made a set of prints entitled My Father’s Coat which explored the associations between a coat and the identity of it’s owner and this in turn led to her telling me that she had Sigmund Freud’s overcoat stored in a cupboard in the museum.

 The coat was a grey, thin, unlined, woollen overcoat, rather modest and reminiscent of Joseph Beuys’ Felt Suit in texture and colour.
 In one pocket was a note from Mana Friedman stating that This coat was professor Freud’s, bought for the emigration to England.
 Anna Freud often wore it here and in the other pocket, Anna Freud’s plastic pleated rain hat.
 Together with the coat, these provided me an entry into how I might approach the project.
 I imagined the coat as a representation of the body, the skin of the occupant and I further imagined Anna gardening, after her father had died, wrapped in this coat with her plastic rain hat on.